remicres/otbtf/doc/DOCKERUSE.md

 ```
 Beware of ownership issues! see the last section of this doc.

-# Other
+# GPU enabled docker

+In Linux, this is quite straightforward.
+Just follow the steps described in the [nvidia-docker documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+You can then use the OTBTF `gpu` tagged docker images.

-You can find more details on the **GPU docker image** and some **docker tips and tricks** on [this blog](https://mdl4eo.irstea.fr/2019/10/15/otbtf-docker-image-with-gpu/).
+You can find some details on the **GPU docker image** and some **docker tips and tricks** on [this blog](https://mdl4eo.irstea.fr/2019/10/15/otbtf-docker-image-with-gpu/).
+Be careful though, these infos might be a bit outdated...

-# Docker help
+# Docker Installation

-This section is inspired from the [moringa docker help](https://gitlab.irstea.fr/raffaele.gaetano/moringa/-/raw/develop/docker/README.md).
-Big thanks to them.

-## Installation and first steps
+### Installation and first steps on Windows 10

-### Windows 10

 1. Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) (Windows Subsystem for Linux)
 2. Install [docker desktop](https://www.docker.com/products/docker-desktop)